Policy & Procedures

 7. Campus ID Card Found by a Non-Owner

 Campus ID cards found by a non-owner should be returned to the Campus Card Office or Notre Dame Security Police (NDSP) as soon as possible.
 NDSP forwards recovered campus ID cards to the Campus Card Office on a regular basis.
-Email notification is sent to the card owner’s UND email account with notification that the card was found and should be re-claimed as soon as possible.
+Email notification is sent to the card owner’s ND email account with notification that the card was found and should be re-claimed as soon as possible.

 8. Activating a Recovered Campus ID Card